What is AIPG?

 - Professional Certification - Certifies geologists based on their Competence, Integrity, and Ethics.

-- Categories of Membership - Certified Professional Geologist, Professional, Young Professional, Associate, and Student.
+- Categories of Membership - Certified Professional Geologist, Professional, Early Career Professional, Associate, and Student.

 - Ombudsman - Intervenes with regulatory boards and agencies on behalf of individual geologists, at the geologist's request.
 Information also is disseminated in cooperation with the Association of State Boards of Geologists.